free5gc/free5GLabs/lab3/README.md

 docker0         8000.02426fa2174a       no              veth43f5e85
 ```

-Since the Docker bridge is implemented based on the Linux bridge, we can use `brctl`, a Linux utility or docker cli for managing bridges.
-Or use docker cli to manage it. [brctl document](https://man7.org/linux/man-pages/man8/brctl.8.html)
+Since the Docker bridge is implemented based on the Linux bridge, we can use `brctl` or `docker cli` to managing bridges. [brctl document](https://man7.org/linux/man-pages/man8/brctl.8.html)

 ## Iptable Setting

-In this lab, `UPF` forward packet to n6gw. `n6gw` will forward packets from `UPF` to dn and do SNAT(source NAT).
+In this lab, `UPF` forward packet to `n6gw`. `n6gw` will forward packets from `UPF` to dn and do SNAT(source NAT).
 Rules are set up in `upf-iptables.sh` and `n6gw-iptables.sh`.

 `upf-iptables.sh`